 Fetal movement, also called quickening, is a great sign that your babies are exercising their developing muscles.
 Over time, these little pokes and jabs will turn into rolls and kicks.

-Most of the symptoms this week will not be new, but here’s a look at the symptoms you can expect to continue this week.
+While most of your symptoms from prior weeks will not be new this week, like your tender breasts, here’s a look at the symptoms you can expect to continue this week:

 The increase in blood flow throughout your body may make your face look brighter.
 And those increasingly active hormones may start making your skin oilier and shinier these days.